-- 9. Term of Service - a) The Authority will provide service to the Customer until service is terminated either by the Customer or the Authority. - b) The Customer shall give the Authority five (5) days written notice when requesting termination of service. - c) The Authority may terminate service to the Customer in accordance with the provisions of this Tariff. - 10.
-Special Provisions - a) Service for Religious Purposes, Community Residences, or Veterans' Organizations - Customers under this Service Classification who use electricity for religious purposes, for Community Residences, or Veterans' Organizations as specified in A.1.a. above, may apply for a suitable non-residential service after a minimum term of one (1) year. - (2) The transferring Customer shall submit a new Application to the Authority before the transfer, and the transfer will take place at the time of the Customer's next meter reading.
+- a) The Authority will provide service to the Customer until service is terminated either by the Customer or the Authority. - b) The Customer shall give the Authority five (5) days written notice when requesting termination of service. - c) The Authority may terminate service to the Customer in accordance with the provisions of this Tariff.

+a) Service for Religious Purposes, Community Residences, or Veterans' Organizations

+- (1) Customers under this Service Classification who use electricity for religious purposes, for Community Residences, or Veterans' Organizations as specified in A.1.a. above, may apply for a suitable non-residential service after a minimum term of one (1) year. - (2) The transferring Customer shall submit a new Application to the Authority before the transfer, and the transfer will take place at the time of the Customer's next meter reading.

-- D. SERVICE CLASSIFICATION NO. 2 General Service Small: (Rate Code: 280) - 1.
-Who Is Eligible - a) Customers who will use the service for purposes other than Residential, when the Authority estimates that the Applicant's demand will be less than 7 kW, subject to Special Provision 8.c) below.
-The Authority may bill the Customer on a metered or unmetered basis. - b) A Customer, as described in a. above, that has the option under Service Classification Nos.
-12 - Backup and Supplemental Service, of choosing to pay the rates and charges associated with a different Service Classification. - 2.
-Who Is Not Eligible
+D. SERVICE CLASSIFICATION NO. 2 - General Service - Small: (Rate Code: 280)

+- a) Customers who will use the service for purposes other than Residential, when the Authority estimates that the Applicant's demand will be less than 7 kW, subject to Special Provision 8.c) below.
+The Authority may bill the Customer on a metered or unmetered basis. - A Customer, as described in a. above, that has the option under Service Classification Nos.
+12 - Backup and Supplemental Service, of choosing to pay the rates and charges associated with a different Service Classification.

+2. Who Is Not Eligible